 Roasted Turkey Thighs

 My favorite part of chicken or turkey is the thigh.
-However, unlike breast, wings or legs, turkey thighs are not as easy to find in my area.
+However, unlike breast, wings or legs, turkey thighs are not as easy to find in my area and, when available, usually cost considerably more per pound than a whole bird.
 One time, about a week after Easter, I was shopping and noticed the fresh turkeys were on sale, I mean a really big sale.
 Apparently, the store had stocked too many for the holiday.
 Since I never have turkey for Easter, it looked rather appetizing, but I passed it by.
 I was about to go to check out when I realized how utterly ridiculous it would be to turn down a 13 pound fresh turkey for a total price of, get this, $3.50.
 I could not resist.

 So, there I was with this big bird that I had to use or freeze by the 'sell by' date, which was the next day.
 Then it hit me.
-Why not cut it into parts and freeze.
+Why not cut it into parts and freeze?
 I have often done that with a whole breast.
 So I did.
 I took off the breast meat for boneless roasts.
 I packaged the wings and legs separately.
 I froze the carcass for broth.
 And, most importantly, I finally had my turkey thighs.
-Admittedly, I might not find a deal like that again, but when fresh turkey is on any kind of sale over the holidays, I get a bird and have inexpensive turkey meals throughout the year.
+Admittedly, I might not find a deal like that again, but when fresh turkey is on any kind of sale over the holidays, I get one or two birds and have inexpensive turkey meals throughout the year.